 - similar symptoms on any other part of your body

-What causes itchy eyebrows?
+Dandruff in the Beards and Eyebrows: What causes itchy eyebrows?

 Experiencing itch in the eyebrow on a regular basis means there is something specific about the cause.
 Common causes of itchy eyebrows are:

-Waxing and other beauty service
+Dandruff in the Beards and Eyebrows: Waxing and other beauty services

 Waxing, plucking, threading and other beauty treatment can lead to irritation of the very delicate skin around the eyebrows.
 Usually, the bumps and itching are mild and go away in a few days.
 If symptoms persist, you may have a superficial skin infection.

-If the eyebrow is infected it is the doctor that will determine that and proscribe the best course of treatment for it.
+If the eyebrow is infected it is the doctor that will determine that and prescribe the best course of treatment for it.
 And in cases of mild infection, this disorder can be treated safely with over-the-counter (OTC) products.

-Psoriasis of the face, affects not only the eyebrows but also the forehead, hairline, the skin between the nose and the upper lip.
+Psoriasis of the face affects not only the eyebrows but also the forehead, hairline, the skin between the nose and the upper lip.
 And asides itching, the other symptoms manifested are:

 - patches of irritation